What is a CASA volunteer?

 How long does a CASA volunteer remain involved?

 The volunteer continues until the case is permanently resolved.
-One of the primary benefits of the CASA program is that, unlike other court principals who often rotate cases, the CASA volunteer is a consistent figure in the proceedings and provides continuity for a child.
+Unlike other court principals who often rotate cases, the CASA volunteer is a consistent figure in the proceedings and provides continuity for a child.

 Are there other agencies or groups providing a similar service?